-- You have a USB flash drive with one of the following formats, or a USB CD-ROM/DVD-ROM drive for inserting a CD/DVD disc containing the software file.
+- You have a USB flash drive with one of the following formats, or a USB/CD-ROM/DVD-ROM drive or Network Storage containing the software update file.
+Supported drive formats are:

 - VFAT (FAT16, FAT32)

 - NTFS

 - EXT2, EXT3, EXT4

 - Btrfs

 - XFS

-- The version of the software which you will install is equal to or higher than

-the software version currently running on your User Station.
-See Aboutthis Device (on page 257).
+- The version of the software which you will install is equal to or higher than the software version currently running on your User Station.
+See About this Device (on page 257).

-Important: It is strongly recommended to back up all data and settings and export to a USB drive prior to the software update.
-See Backup and Restore (on page 249).
+Important: It is strongly recommended to back up all data and settings and export to a USB drive or network storage prior to the software update.
+See Backup and Restore (on page 248).

-To perform the software UPGRADE:
+► To perform the software UPGRADE:

-- Use a computer to download the User Station software file from the Dominion User Station section of the Raritan website's Support page http://www.raritan.com/support/product/dominion-user-station. - Copy the file named "KXUST_VersionNumber_update.bin" to the root directory of your USB flash drive or CD/DVD disc. - 3.
-On the User Station, log in as a user who has the System Administration privilege. - Connect the USB flash drive or a USB CD-ROM/DVD-ROM drive to the User Station. - 5.
+- 1. Use a computer to download the User Station software file from the Dominion User Station section of the Raritan website's Support page. - 2.
+Connect the USB/CD/DVD drive or Mount the Network storage with the upgrade file. - 3.
+On the User Station, log in as a user who has the System Administration privilege. - 4.
 Launch the User Station Configuration window.
-See User Station Configuration (on page 66). - Click Maintenance > Software Update.
-The Software Updates page opens, with a list of software files found in the root directory of the USB flash drive or CD/DVD disc.
+See User Station Configuration (on page 73).

+Click Maintenance > Software Update.
+The Software Updates page opens, with a list of software files found in the root directory of the USB/CD/DVD or Network Storage